 Buyers should ask for a list of references from current and former clients.

 Buyers should give preference to local suppliers to cut down on transportation costs and to simplify communication.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should communicate to prospective suppliers when award information results will be provided.

 Buyers need to provide due dates for long-term contracts so that they know when to expect shipments.

 Buyers should provide general expectations with regard to response time and customer service.

 Evaluate major factors to mitigate risk

-Dampers have a medium level of supply chain risk, the bulk of which stems from suppliers’ reliance on metals like steel, aluminum and copper, which account for more than two-thirds of the average supplier’s total purchase costs.
-The prices of these metals, particularly steel, have exhibited volatility and risen sharply...
+Dampers have a medium level of supply chain risk, the bulk of which stems from suppliers' reliance on metals like steel, aluminum and copper, which account for more than two-thirds of the average supplier's total purchase costs.
+The prices of these metals, particularly steel, are typically highly volatile due to...
 Subscribe to learn more.